Irin-Thomas/Statistical-Modelling-and-Forecasting/README.md

 1. Install R and RStudio
 2. Open the `.R` scripts under `/code/`
-3. Make sure the CSV files in `/data/` are correctly referenced
-4. Run the scripts in sequence for each dataset
+3.Run the scripts in sequence for each dataset

 ---